cheffycoder/cheffycoder/README.md

 ---
 - I am **Shivam bandral** <img src="https://media.tenor.com/images/30169e4a670daf12443df7d2dd140176/tenor.gif" width="35px">
 - Completed my Bachelor of Technology in CSE from <a href="https://www.upes.ac.in/"> UPES</a>🏫.
-- Currenly pursuing my dream of fighting with blood sucking bugs as a Junior Software Engineer.
+- Currenly pursuing my dream of fighting with blood sucking bugs as a Software Engineer.
-- (Pest controlling at Loginext solutions - Frontend) 🌱
+- (Pest controlling at FanCode - Frontend) 🌱
 <br>

 ---